UniMath/agda-unimath/src/real-numbers/metric-space-of-real-numbers.lagda.md

-The type of [real numbers](real-numbers.dedekind-real-numbers.md) equipped with the [premetric](metric-spaces.premetric-structures.md) where `x y : ℝ` are `d`-neighbours when for any `r : ℚ` the following two conditions hold:
+The type of [real numbers](real-numbers.dedekind-real-numbers.md) equipped with the [premetric](metric-spaces.premetric-structures.md) where `x y : ℝ` are `d`-neighbors when for any `r : ℚ` the following two conditions hold:

 - if `r + d` is in the lower cut of `y`, `r` is in the lower cut of `x`
 - if `r + d` is in the lower cut of `x`, `r` is in the lower cut of `y`